mikebader/django-vitae/docs/source/topics/publications.rst

 precisely, publications have _authorships_ since a list of authors contains information, such as the order of authorship.

-For all publication type models, Django-CV includes an :attr:`authorship` attribute that returns a :class:`~django.db.models.query.QuerySet` of authorships, e.g.::
+For all publication type models, Django-Vitae includes an :attr:`authorship` attribute that returns a :class:`~django.db.models.query.QuerySet` of authorships, e.g.::